codebreaker64/Orbital/README.md

 # How to use the app

-Step 1: downlaod the apk from this link: https://github.com/codebreaker64/Orbital/blob/main/app-armeabi-v7a-release.apk
+Step 1: downlaod the apk from this link: https://github.com/codebreaker64/Orbital/blob/main/app-armeabi-v7a-release.apk (dont worry about the file not being able to display)

 Step 2: Install the apk